Nursing Jurisprudence and Ethics for Texas

 DELEGATION TO UNLICENSED PERSONNEL

 [This section is taken from TAC Title 22, Part 11, §224.
-Delegation of Nursing Tasks by Registered Professional Nurses to Unlicensed Personnel for Clients with Acute Conditions or in Acute Care Environments (Texas Secretary of State, 2014).]
+Delegation of Nursing Tasks by Registered Professional Nurses to Unlicensed Personnel for Clients with Acute Conditions or in Acute Care Environments.]

 Registered nurses must follow the rules from the Texas Administrative Code when delegating tasks to unlicensed personnel.
-“Delegation” is defined as authorizing an unlicensed person to provide nursing services while retaining accountability for how the unlicensed person performs the task.
-It does not include situations in which an unlicensed person is directly assisting a RN by carrying out nursing tasks in the presence of a RN.
+Delegation is defined as authorizing an unlicensed person to provide nursing services while retaining accountability for how the unlicensed person performs the task.
+It does not include situations in which an unlicensed person is directly assisting an RN by carrying out nursing tasks in the presence of a RN.

 An unlicensed person is an individual not licensed as a healthcare provider:

-- Who is monetarily compensated to provide certain health-related tasks and functions in a complementary or assistive role to the RN in providing direct client care or carrying out common nursing functions including, but not limited to, nurse aides, orderlies, assistants, attendants, technicians, home health aides, medication aides permitted by a state agency, and other individuals providing personal care/assistance of health-related services; or
+- Who is monetarily compensated to provide certain health-related tasks and functions in a complementary or assistive role to the RN in providing direct client care or carrying out common nursing functions (e.g., nurse aides, orderlies, assistants, etc.)

-- Who is a professional nursing student, not licensed as a RN or LVN, providing care for monetary compensation and not as part of their school program
+- Who is a professional nursing student, not licensed as a RN or LVN, providing care for monetary compensation and not as part of their formal educational program

 The full utilization of the services of a RN may require delegation of selected nursing tasks to unlicensed personnel.
-The scope of delegation and the level of supervision by the RN may vary depending on the setting, the complexity of the task, the skills and experience of the unlicensed person, and the client’s physical and mental status.
+The scope of delegation and the level of supervision by the RN may vary depending on the setting, task, skills, and experience of the unlicensed person and the client’s physical and mental status.

-The following pertains to delegation for acute care clients or in an acute care environment.
+The following pertains to delegation for acute care clients or in an acute care environment where nursing services are continuously provided.
 (For information regarding delegation and tasks not requiring delegation in independent living environments for clients with stable and predictable conditions, see TAC Title 22, Part 11, section 225.)

 General Criteria for Delegation